AxisOxy/Planet-Rocklobster/readme.txt

 This is another chunky part.
 Screen-mode is 160x100 pixels on a 2x2 dithered grid with 16 colors.
 The reason for the black grid is pretty simple.
 It cuts down the memory throughput of the CPU & blitter for the C2P by a half.
-The CPU OR´s 4 pixels of preprocessed textures, containing all bits needed for a pixel in 4 planes, into words.
+The CPU ORÂ´s 4 pixels of preprocessed textures, containing all bits needed for a pixel in 4 planes, into words.
 After that 2 passes of C2P merge are done with the blitter to distribute the pixel data into the bitplanes.
 The bits for 2 successive planes are always directly side by side.
 So the videochip of the Amiga displays exactly the same data for bitplane 0 & 1.
 And it displays the same data for bitplane 2 & 3.